Career Research Paper: Are The Self Employed Happier In Their Work Than Employed Workers?

-At the heart of these organizations is a heart- a commitment by management to care about and honour people, to be genuinely interested in their workers satisfaction.
+At the heart of these organizations is a heart- a commitment by management to care about and honor people, to be genuinely interested in their worker’s satisfaction.

-Previously in this paper I have referred to the link between family and the organisation.
+Previously in this paper, I have referred to the link between family and the organization.

 It is sometimes easy to forget that it is people, not corporations who make decisions on issues that will affect employee’s happiness at work.